-The quilt was made by Marion Gibson.
-She later wrote to her granddaughter about it, 'I called it the Friendship Quilt and to me it was a labour of love ....
+However these sentiments were not shared by Marion Gibson.
+She specifically chose this style so as to enable her to incorporate scraps of materials, clothes and other mementoes from friends and family.
+As she wrote in a letter to her granddaughter, 'With the exception of a few scraps of ribbon it was all made up with peices [sic] from friends far and near.
+I called it the Friendship Quilt and to me it was a labour of love and given to you as my eldest grand-daughter ...
 I am sorry I cannot write a history of it -- for as the eye is dazzled by the many colours of the different bits, so the mind is puzzled by the loving memories of dear friends who contributed and took an interest in the Friendship Quilt ...
 I must add I spent many a happy hour on it.'